hadiasghari/pyasn/README.md

 weekly  snapshots of the Routeviews data from 2005-2015, accessible here: http://data.3tu.nl/repository/uuid:d4d23b8e-2077-4592-8b47-cb476ad16e12

+**New in v1.6:** To save disk space, you can gzip IPASN data files.
+The load time will be slighlty longer.

 Performance Tip
 ===============
 Initial loading of a IPASN data file is the most heavy operation of the package.
 For fast lookups using multiple IPASN data files, for instance for historical lookups on multiple dates, we recommend caching of loaded data files for better performance.

-Alternatively, you can convert the IPASN data files to binary format and load them using the binary load option to improve load time (in beta testing).
-You can save files to binary format using the ``--binary`` of the utility script

 Uninstalling pyasn